On this page:

 - Use low emissions concrete.

-- More possible banner slogans.
+- See a brainstorm of possible banner slogans.

-Theory: The stages of grief
+Model: The states of grief

 - Fantasy solutions: They can grasp onto fantasy solutions, like: